 This post is sponsored by Mahatma® Rice, but all opinions are my own.

 Wondering what to do with all of that leftover Thanksgiving turkey?
-This Easy Turkey Rice Casserole recipe is the BEST!
-Creamy, cheesy, savory, and lightened up for a cozy dinner the entire family will love.
-Make this delicious meal in just 30 minutes or less!
+This Easy Turkey Rice Casserole recipe is one of my favorite ways to use it!
+It’s creamy, cheesy, savory, and lightened up for a cozy dinner the entire family will love.
+Even my kids love it!
+Make this delicious meal in just 30 minutes or less for a healthy dinner you’ll want to make again and again.

 - It can be made in just a few minutes (30 minutes or less).